-1 You are an employee working from home 2 You are unable to work (either from home or in the workplace) due to lack of childcare 3 You are medically certified not to go to work due to COVID-19 4 You are not medically certified, but: do not want to risk going to work; or public transport is shut down so you cannot go to work i.e. your workplace remains open, but you cannot work from home.
-5 You are not medically certified, but your employer has instructed you not to come into work 6 You cannot work due to caring for person with Covid-19 7 Your workplace remains open, but business is reduced 8 Your workplace is closed and employees cannot work from home 9 Your place of work decides to permanently let people go
+1 You are an employee working from home 2 You are unable to work (either from home or in the workplace) due to lack of childcare 3 You are medically certified not to go to work due to COVID-19 4 You are not medically certified, but: do not want to risk going to work; or practical reasons mean you cannot go to work i.e. your workplace remains open, but you cannot work from home.
+5 You are not medically certified, but your employer has instructed you not to come into work 6 You cannot work due to caring for person with Covid-19 7 Your workplace remains open, but business is reduced 8 Your workplace is closed and employees cannot work from home 9 Your place of work decides to permanently let people go 10 You are preparing for for a return to the workplace